Sonobeat History • 1973

 Interior of Blue Hole Sounds studio; the strange boxes on the floor are five-sided speaker baffles lined with spun fiberglass insulation and are used to isolate amplified instruments for better stereo separation during recording

 In February, Bill records two songs with country singer Joyce Spence and mixes a mono demo tape that he shops to Nashville-based country labels.
 Also in February, Bill records an extremely promising Latin-flavored rock group, Vita; he records the group in quad, a surrounding sound format he's been experimenting with for a couple of years.
 When Bill sends the Vita demo tape to Columbia Records for consideration, he notes that the group has enough original material to record two albums.
-But nothing comes of any of these recordings, which puts more financial pressure on Sonobeat, so Bill begins considering alternatives to an upcoming lease renewal of his studio space at the KVET Building on North Lamar in Austin.
+But nothing comes of any of these recordings, which puts more financial strain on Sonobeat, so Bill begins considering alternatives to an upcoming lease renewal of his studio space at the KVET Building on North Lamar in Austin.
 In March, Bill records another country duo, Johnny Lyon and Janet Lynn.
 Johnny's band, the Country Nu-Notes, who Bill will record in the coming year, provides instrumental backings for the sessions.
-Finally, in June, Bill reassembles the studio band Base that he put together the prior year, this time with singer/songwriter Ernie Gammage, formerly of the Sweetarts and Fast Cotton, as its headliner, and continues his quad recording experiments, this time with commercial aspirations for the resulting tracks.
+Finally, in June, Bill reassembles the studio band Base that he initially forms the prior year, this time with singer/songwriter Ernie Gammage, formerly of the Sweetarts and Fast Cotton, as its headliner, to continue his quad recording experiments, this time with commercial aspirations for the resulting tracks.